 First, they noted that some of the problems you identify and the solutions you offer are rather general and would apply to many research topics.
 To bring more specificity to the piece, please include a deeper discussion of the impacts of voice naturalness on listener perception and behavior.
 This will help increase the stakes of the piece.
 Additionally, please develop the future directions section to include examples specifically relevant to naturalness and understanding its impacts.

 Response: Thank you and the reviewers for pointing this out.
-To address the issue of specificity, we included a paragraph in the introduction, where we outlined the widespread impact of voice naturalness on listeners perception and behavior.
+To address the issue of specificity, we included a paragraph in the introduction, where we outlined the widespread impact of voice naturalness on listeners´ perception and behavior.
 This way, we now inform readers at the beginning of the review on the tremendous practical importance of voice naturalness research:

 ToDo: include paragraph on page 3 (after streamlining)